weigao95/plan_runner/README.md

 # plan_runner

-The new implementation of plan-runner that is clear, simple and extendable to new robots.
+Plan runner is the interface between higher-level controllers (plan) and robot drivers.